 Something that seriously bothers me is “health” trends that aren’t really healthy but trendy because a bunch of people who actually don’t know about health said they’re healthy.
 I’m not an expert, obviously, but I’m pretty sure this is what AdvoCare is.

 AdvoCare is something we’ve been hearing about more and more lately, especially with the “healthy living” blogging community praising their products and promising increased energy and weight loss.
 You might think that AdvoCare is the answer to your weight loss concerns, but think again.

-AdvoCare touts themselves as “a premier health and wellness company offering world-class energy, weight-loss, nutrition, and sports performance products along with a rewarding business opportunity.”
+AdvoCare calls themselves as “a premier health and wellness company offering world-class energy, weight-loss, nutrition, and sports performance products along with a rewarding business opportunity.”
 Their products claim to be formulated with “the highest-quality ingredients,” many of which are “routinely tested as part of the most comprehensive banned substance certification program for dietary supplements in the world.”

 This may lead you to believe that the products are natural and safe, especially when they are backed by “professionals from the fields of nutrition, pharmacology, biology, kinesiology and medicine” and are recommended by popular quarterback Drew Brees.
 I mean, sports professionals don’t take paid endorsements or anything…right?